vtjc2002/LearnAI-Bootcamp/lab01.2_customvision01/1_Classification_Lab.md

 Console.ReadKey();
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-## Step 7: Run the example
+## Step 8: Run the example

 Build and run the solution.
-You will be required to input your training API key
-into the console app when running the solution so have this at the ready.
-The
-training and prediction of the images can take 2 minutes.
-The prediction results
+The training and prediction of the images can take 2 minutes.
-appear on the console.
+The prediction results appear on the console.

 ## Need help?